Jul 23, 2017

 Videos, Videos, Videos

-Stumbled upon this video trove on Ozy this morning that had some short, relevant and engaging videos that I thought your students might enjoy.
+Stumbled upon a video trove on OZY (now defunct) this morning that had some short, relevant and engaging videos that I thought your students might enjoy.
 Many of them ask provocative questions that can be good entry points for a class discussion:

 • In your own words, what is bitcoin and other cryptocurrencies?